Ancient Alcoholic Drinks and the Lampeter Food Festival

 My personal favourite is the Conditum Paradoxum, based on a recipe from Apicius (a collection of Roman recipes from the 4th century CE).
 Starting with plain medium dry wine, one adds a variety of spices from dates to saffron and peppercorns to create a sweet highly alcoholic drink with an exotic bouquet.
 The audience, however, liked the mulsum best.
 A firm favourite of the Romans, mulsum is simply white dry wine mixed with honey.
 The result is a slightly sweet wine that is best drunk chilled.
 As the day was rather hot, everyone appreciated the chance for a refreshing cold drink of mulsum!

-Overall, the wine-tasting session at the Lampeter Food Festival was quite a lot of fun.
-Best of all, all of the jugs with the various ancient wine-based drinks were comfortably empty by the end of the session’.
+Overall, the wine-tasting session at the Lampeter Food Festival was quite a lot of fun adjustable bases for beds in san diego ca. Best of all, all of the jugs with the various ancient wine-based drinks were comfortably empty by the end of the session’.